github/docs/content/github/extending-github/getting-started-with-the-api.md

   enterprise-server: '*'
 ---

-To automate common tasks, back up your data, or create integrations that extend {{ site.data.variables.product.product_name }}, you can use the {{ site.data.variables.product.product_name }} API.
+To automate common tasks, back up your data, or create integrations that extend {% data variables.product.product_name %}, you can use the {% data variables.product.product_name %} API.

 For more information about the API, see the [GitHub REST API](/rest) and [GitHub GraphQL API](/graphql).
-You can also stay current with API-related news by following the [{{ site.data.variables.product.prodname_dotcom }} Developer blog](https://developer.github.com/changes/).
+You can also stay current with API-related news by following the [{% data variables.product.prodname_dotcom %} Developer blog](https://developer.github.com/changes/).

 ### Further reading